chanzuckerberg/cellxgene/server/eb/README.md

    If using the AWS Secret Manager, then the secret name is passed as an environment variable:  CXG_AWS_SECRET_NAME.
    The secret must contain a key with the name "flask_secret_key".
-   Likely you have located the AWS Secret Manager in the same AWS region as the dataroot.
-If that is not the case then the AWS Secret Manager region name can be specified in an environment variable:  CXG_AWS_SECRET_REGION_NAME.
+   The region name for the AWS Secret Manager must be specified (e.g. us-east-1).
+   The most straightforward way is to specified it with the CXG_AWS_SECRET_REGION_NAME environment variable.
+   If this environment variable is not defined, then the app attempts to determine the region from the dataroot (if in s3), or the config file location (if in s3).

 7. Create an environment